 Which colour do you want?

 The material used determines what colour you can find the Apple Watch in.
 In aluminium you'll find it in white, space grey, gold or rose gold.
-In stainless steel and black stainless steel.
-The ceramic version naturally represents its white material and is only available in that colour.
+There's a plain stainless steel and a black stainless steel.
+The ceramic version comes in white or dark grey.

-The colour per material, doesn't affect the price, so pick whichever version you like best.
-You will however notice a difference in price between the 38- and 42mm versions.
+The colour, unlike the material, doesn't affect the price, so pick whichever version you like best.
+You will however notice a difference in price between the 38 and 42mm versions.

 Pick a strap